 HFC Informs While World Strikes

-Greta Thunberg’s environmental interest peaked long before her rise in 2018.
+Greta Thunberg’s environmental interest peaked long before her international rise as an activist challenging leaders at the UN to act now.
 At eight, she learned of crop failure, drought, and climate warming, provoking one question: “If this is so serious, why don’t we talk about it, and try to solve it, all the time?”

 In an interview with BBC radio show host Nick Robinson, Thunberg discussed her “gift” of Aspergers syndrome, which helped her see climate change in “black and white. ”Seven years later, she came to a compelling conviction: “If grown-ups don’t give a shit about my future, I won’t either.”
 The 15-year-old environmental activist raised attention by sitting outside of Swedish Parliament’s main building with a sign that read “School strike for the climate.”
 In Sweden, school is compulsory, making Thunberg’s actions illegal; “I’m too young to vote.
 But Swedish law requires that I go to school.
 So I do this to make my voice heard and attract media attention to the crisis,” she said.

 News outlets and social sites made Thunberg a prominent figure in Sweden, and, soon, the rest of the world.
 Her message sparked global interest, inspiring others to follow in her footsteps.
 Climate strikes quickly became a popular occurrence.
 Students anxiously ditched class to raise awareness about the truth of our future.
 These small, scattered protests would eventually pave the way for international movements, like the September 20 Climate Strike.

 Henry Ford College participated in the strike, but took a different approach.
 An institution with a fluid student base, HFC lacks a distinguished environmental spirit; students and staff attempt to take action, but, with limited funding and a disconnected student body, make meager progress.
 Although climate change might be discussed in some science classes, there is an absence of proper ecological education.